telegram-zhCN/telegram-language-resources/README.md

 # telegram-language-resources
-Source strings and zh-CN translate resources of Telegram
+Source strings and zh-CN translation resources of Telegram

+---
 ### License

 Source files and translated files are under GPLv2 according to the license of official Telegram clients.
+Copyrights are specified in official projects.

 The file fetching scripts are under GPLv3.
 Copyright (C) 2015-2017 Mike Lei